Javier-varez/Postform/README.md

 ![Build Status](https://img.shields.io/github/workflow/status/javier-varez/deferred-logging/Target%20App)

-`Postform` is very much under development at this point in time.
+`Postform` is under active development at this point in time.
 All contributions are really appreciated and encouraged.
 Feel free to open issues with suggestions for improvements, bugs that you've encountered, etc. If you'd like to contribute, please checkout the [contribution guidelines](docs/CONTRIBUTING.md).

-Currently the build targets an __STM32F103C8__ microcontroller, like the ones found in the STM32 blue pill.
-Postform aims to be a platform-independent logging library for 32-bit microcontrollers, we aim for portable code as much as possible.
+Currently the default build targets an `Cortex-M` processor, however `Postform` aims to be a platform-independent logging library for 32-bit microcontrollers, we aim for portable code as much as possible.
+In fact, it is also built for the host for testing purposes, showing how portable the code actually is.

 At this point the API is still volatile and might change in the future. `Postform` uses [Semantic Versioning](https://semver.org) for its releases, so you will know when a breaking API feature has been added when a major number changes.
-Currently `Postform` is below `0.1.0` as there are no releases yet.
+However, until we reach `1.0.0` we may still make breaking API/ABI changes even if the minor is incremented.

 **[Back to top](#table-of-contents)**